gabrielmcg/Docker-docs/ops/README.md

 frontend-574b66f649-mnbc9   1/1       Running   0          7m
 </code></pre>

-<p class="p">If you want guests to be able to access your guestbook, you must configure the frontend Service
+<p class="p">If you want guests to be able to access your guestbook, you must configure the frontend service
-  to be externally visible, so a client can request the Service from outside the container cluster.</p>
+  to be externally visible, so a client can request the service from outside the container cluster.</p>

 <pre class="pre codeblock"><code># cat frontend-service.yaml